akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202404/20240406000000/index.md

 ---
 Primary Category: cs.HC
-Categories: cs-AI, cs-HC, cs-LG, cs.HC
+Categories: cs-HC, cs.HC
-Keyword Score: 16
+Keyword Score: 10
-Keywords: Multi-modal, Multi-modal, Emotion Recognition
+Keywords: Virtual Reality (VR)
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2404.03239v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2404.03337v1" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2404.03239v1.pdf" filename="2404.03239v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2404.03337v1.pdf" filename="2404.03337v1.pdf">Download PDF</button>

 ---

 **ABSTRACT**
-<b>Emotion</b> <b>understanding</b> is a complex process that involves multiple components.
-The ability to recognise <b>emotions</b> <b>not</b> only leads to new context awareness methods but also enhances system interaction's effectiveness by perceiving and expressing <b>emotions.</b> <b>Despite</b> the attention to discrete and dimensional models, neuroscientific evidence supports those <b>emotions</b> <b>as</b> being complex and multi-faceted.
-One framework that resonated well with such findings is the Component Process Model (CPM), a theory that considers the complexity of <b>emotions</b> <b>with</b> five interconnected components: appraisal, expression, motivation, physiology and feeling.
-However, the relationship between CPM and discrete <b>emotions</b> <b>has</b> not yet been fully explored.
-Therefore, to better understand <b>emotions</b> <b>underlying</b> processes, we operationalised a data-driven approach using interactive Virtual Reality (VR) games and collected <b>multimodal</b> measures (self-reports, physiological and facial signals) from 39 participants.
-We used Machine Learning (ML) methods to identify the unique contributions of each component to <b>emotion</b> <b>differentiation.</b> Our results showed the role of different components in <b>emotion</b> <b>differentiation,</b> with the model including all components demonstrating the most significant contribution.
-Moreover, we found that at least five dimensions are needed to represent the variation of <b>emotions</b> <b>in</b> our dataset.
-These findings also have implications for using VR environments in <b>emotion</b> <b>research</b> and highlight the role of physiological signals in <b>emotion</b> <b>recognition</b> within such environments.
+Inside-out tracking is growing popular in consumer <b>VR,</b> enhancing accessibility.
+It uses HMD camera data and neural networks for effective hand tracking.
+However, limited user experience studies have compared this method to traditional controllers, with no consensus on the optimal control technique.
+This paper investigates the impact of control methods and gaming duration on <b>VR</b> user experience, hypothesizing hand tracking might be preferred for short sessions and by users new to <b>VR</b> due to its simplicity.
+Through a lab study with twenty participants, evaluating presence, emotional response, UX quality, and flow, findings revealed control type and session length affect user experience without significant interaction.
+Controllers were generally superior, attributed to their reliability, and longer sessions increased presence and realism.
+The study found that individuals with more <b>VR</b> experience were more inclined to recommend hand tracking to others, which contradicted predictions.

 {{</citation>}}

-### (4/5 | 217/252) NLP4Gov: A Comprehensive Library for Computational Policy Analysis (Mahasweta Chakraborti et al., 2024)
+### (6/7 | 217/256) NLP4Gov: A Comprehensive Library for Computational Policy Analysis (Mahasweta Chakraborti et al., 2024)

 {{<citation>}}